schollz/raspberry-pi-turnkey/README.md

 # Raspberry Pi Turnkey

 Have you ever wanted to setup a Raspberry Pi *without having to SSH or attach a keyboard* to add your WiFi credentials?
 This is particularly useful when you are making a Raspberry Pi that needs to be deployed somewhere where supplying the credentials via SSH or attaching a keyboard isn't an option.
+Or it could be useful if you take your Pi to a friend's house and they don't have ethernet cables or extra keyboards+monitors to put your friend's WiFi credentials onto the Pi.
+With this image base you don't ever need to modify a `wpa_supplicant` with SSH/terminal/PiBakery again!

 You can [follow the instructions below](#instructions-to-create-image) to create a turnkey image, or you can just download my latest one at [raspberry-pi-turnkey.schollz.com/2018-03-02-turnkey.zip](https://raspberry-pi-turnkey.schollz.com/2018-03-02-turnkey.zip) ([v1.2.0](https://github.com/schollz/raspberry-pi-turnkey/releases/tag/v1.2.0), 829MB) and [follow the typical flashing instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).